horia141/horia141.github.io/_drafts/2016-10-26-validation-testing-of-the-ad-server.md

 After a week or so of trying to synchronize the data in our jobs system with the data in our ads system, and finding a myriad issues [1] [integrate this anecdote], I decided to try to build a system which would alert us when something like this happened.
 From there it expanded into a system for checking all the behaviours of the system, known as ad server validation.

-It runs once day, as a scheduled task [Providence?] and looks at the previous day's traffic as well as
+It runs once day, as a scheduled task [Providence?] and looks at the previous day's traffic as well as the totality of the entities in our database.

+I managed to extract the runner bits into a small library, useful in other projects.
+The rest of this post will describe the library, and how to use it.

+## Validation

+Validation is a library which provides some tools for checking that your complex application is doing the things it's supposed to do.
+It's a lot like testing, but whereas testing is anticipative, this is post-fact.
+However, many of the patterns are similar with testing libraries.
+Where in a testing library like NUnit we have test fixtures and tests, in V we have validation fixtures and validators.
+V even uses the NUnit fluent constraint bits to assert things about facts.

 ---
 [1] My favorite was a case where we had a parent entity in the jobs system with several child entities which needed to be mirroed on the ads system.
 Every entity was properly mirrored, but the parent-child relationship was not in several cases.
 Neither should have been mutable.
 But they were.